How long does it take to get a CDL?

 - 11-Hour Driving Limit: Maximum 11 hours driving after 10-hour off-duty rest

-- 14-Hour Window: Can't drive after 14 hours on-duty (includes non-driving work)
+- 14-Hour Window: Cannot drive after 14 hours on-duty (includes non-driving work)

-- 30-Minute Break: Must take 30-minute break after 8 hours of driving
+- 30-Minute Break: Must take 30-minute break after 8 hours driving

 - 60/70-Hour Rule: Cannot drive after 60/70 hours on-duty in 7/8 consecutive days